cossacklabs/product-docs/content/acra/configuring-maintaining/general-configuration/acra-server/encryptor-config.md

 Group: `searchable encryption`

-Description: turns on encryption with [ability to run simple](/acra/security-controls/searchable-encryption/) queries over encrypted data.
+Description: turns on searchable encryption with [ability to run simple queries](/acra/security-controls/searchable-encryption/) over encrypted data.
 Final ciphertext will store more data with additional hash value at the beginning of data.
 Searchable encryption supports `acrablock` and `acrastruct` crypto envelopes.
 This option cannot be used together with masking or tokenization related options.